telerik/report-server-docs/knowledge-base/how-to-customize-preview-in-report-server.md

 	</tr>
 </table>

+## Notes
+ - The proposed modifications will not be preserved upon Telerik Report Server upgrade.
+After an upgrade it will be necessary to repeat the process.
+ - With the possible future updates of the Html5 Report Viewer template it may be necessary to change also the suggested workflow.

 ## Description
 The layout of Reports Preview in Telerik Report Server is currently fixed, based on default CSS styling and Html template.